minnervva/torchdetscan/README.md

-# Multi-level/multimodal Infrastructure  for  Neural  Network  Error,  Reproducibility,  Verification  and Validation Analysis (MINNERVVA)
+# torchdetscan: rooting out non-determinism in pytorch code
-A testing framework for deep learning non-determinism, randomness and reproducibility with applications to scientific computing and simulation
+A testing framework for deep learning non-determinism, randomness and reproducibility with applications to scientific computing and simulation.

 ## Usage